sachieko/lo5r-app/README.md

 It is currently deployed via Cloudflare at [https://lo5r.yuseiko.org](https://lo5r.yuseiko.org) This is a personal hobby project so I wouldn't expect a lot from it, but if you do like the project and want to contribute or ask about features/issues, feel free to reach out to me or open a github issue.
 Development updates are regularly put on the home page as well!

+### Contributions

+In no particular order:

+* Snowbear22/Snowbear
+* Logos
+* Moonlit Demon
+* @teschnei

+Thanks for the support and assistance in finding bugs, errors, typos, grammatical mishaps, and even submitting content!

 ## Roadmap for Development

 * Basic features